ijoshsmith/json2swift/README.md

 What sets this JSON-to-Swift converter apart from the others is its type inference capabilities.
 The net result is Swift code that uses the most appropriate data types possible.
 This functionality really shines when analyzing an array of elements.

-For example, suppose `json2swift` analyzes this JSON data sample:
+For example, suppose `json2swift` analyzes this JSON:
 ```json
 [
     {